Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Experiments

-We use two application datasets to test the performance benefits of pairwise perturbation: \begin{enumerate}[leftmargin=*] \item \textbf{COIL Data Set}.
+\item \textbf{Quantum chemistry tensor.} We also test on the density fitting intermediate tensor arising in quantum chemistry, which is the Cholesky factor of the two-electron integral tensor~\cite{hohenstein:044103,hummel2017low}.
+For an order 4 two-electron integral tensor $\tsr{T}$, its Cholesky factor is an order 3 tensor $\tsr{D}$, with their relations shown as follows:

+where $P$ is the third mode dimension size of $\tsr{D}$.
+CP decomposition can be performed on $\tsr{D}$ to provide the compressed form of the density fitting intermediate and can be used to speed up post Hartree-Fork calculations~\cite{hohenstein2012communication}.
+We generate the density fitting tensor via the PySCF library~\cite{sun2018pyscf}, which represents the compressed restricted Hartree-Fock wave function of an 8 water molecule chain system with a STO3G basis set.
+The generated tensor has size $904\times 56\times 56$.
+We set the CP rank to be 400. \item \textbf{COIL dataset}.
 COIL-100 is an image-recognition data set that contains images of objects in different poses~\cite{nenecolumbia} and has been used previously as a tensor decomposition benchmark~\cite{battaglino2017practical,zhou2014decomposition}.
 There are 100 different object classes, each of which is imaged from 72 different angles.
 Each image has $128 \times 128$ pixels in three color channels.
 Transferring the data into tensor format, we have a $128\times 128\times 3\times 7200$ tensor.
-We fix the CP decomposition rank to be 10 and the Tucker decomposition rank to be $10\times 10\times 3\times 70$. \item \textbf{Time-Lapse Hyperspectral Radiance Images}.
+We fix the CP decomposition rank to be 15 and the Tucker decomposition rank to be $10\times 10\times 3\times 50$. \item \textbf{Time-Lapse hyperspectral radiance images}.
 We consider the 3D hyperspectral imaging dataset called “Souto wood pile”~\cite{nascimento2016spatial}.
 The dataset is usually used on the benchmark of nonnegative tensor decomposition~\cite{liavas2017nesterov,ballard2018parallel}.
 The hyperspectral data consists of a tensor with dimensions $1024\times1344\times33\times 9$.
-We fix the CP decomposition rank to be 10 and the Tucker decomposition rank to be $100\times 100\times 10\times 5$. \end{enumerate}
+We fix the CP decomposition rank to be 50 and the Tucker decomposition rank to be $100\times 100\times 3\times 3$.